A Long Journey

 Dear friends still toiling in the sun; ye dearer ones who, gone before, are watching from the eternal shore the slow work by your hands begun, rejoice with me!
 The chastening rod blossoms with love; the furnace heat grows cool beneath His blessed feet whose form is as the Son of God!
 Rejoice!
 Our Marah's bitter springs are sweetened; on our ground of grief rise day by day in strong relief the prophecies of better things.
 Rejoice in hope!
 The day and night are one with God, and one with them who see by faith the cloudy hem of Judgment fringed with Mercy's light!

-On May 22, 1862, the New York Times published an article taken from the London Times, taking note of America’s long overdue entry into its “Second Revolution”.
-The article speaks volumes to me because we appear to be, once again, at war with ourselves and we need to heed the mistakes of the past.
-It is to say the least discouraging that we find ourselves in this battle, but it is a war we must win.
-We are not truly America if we are not all treated equally and fairly.
-May God have mercy on us.
+On May 22, 1862, the New York Times published a thought-provoking article that had been taken from the London Times, taking note of America’s long overdue entry into what it referred to as its “Second Revolution.”
+The article speaks volumes to me, as it resonates deeply with the current state of our society; we appear to be, once again, engaged in a battle with ourselves, and it is imperative that we heed the mistakes of the past.
+It is, to say the least, discouraging and disheartening that we find ourselves entrenched in this difficult struggle, but it is a war we must collectively win for the sake of our future.
+We are not truly America if we are not all treated equally and fairly, in every sense.
+May God have mercy on us as we navigate this tumultuous path ahead.